OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-139.md

 ## Psalm 139:16

-> Your eyes have seen my formless substance;
+> Your eyes saw my unformed body;
 > And in Your book were written
-> All the days that were ordained for me,
+> All the days that were planned for me,
-> When as yet there was not one of them.
+> When none of them had yet come to be.

 ## Psalm 139:17

-> How precious also are Your thoughts for me, God!
+> How treasured are Your thoughts to me, God!
 > How vast is the sum of them!

 ## Psalm 139:18

-> Were I to count them, they would outnumber the sand.
+> If I were to count them, they would outnumber the grains of sand.
 > When I awake, I am still with You.

 ---

 ## Psalm 139:19

-> If only You would put the wicked to death, God;
+> If only You would slay the wicked, God;
-> Leave me, you men of bloodshed.
+> Depart from me, you men of bloodshed.

 ## Psalm 139:20

-> For they speak against You wickedly,
+> For they speak against You with malice,
-> And Your enemies take Your name in vain.
+> And Your adversaries misuse Your name.

 ## Psalm 139:21

 > Do I not hate those who hate You, Lord?
-> And do I not loathe those who rise up against You?
+> And do I not despise those who rise up against You?

 ## Psalm 139:22

-> I hate them with the utmost hatred;
+> I hate them with complete hatred;
-> They have become my enemies.
+> They have become my foes.

 ## Psalm 139:23

-> Search me, God, and know my heart;
+> Examine me, God, and know my heart;
-> Put me to the test and know my anxious thoughts;
+> Test me and know my anxious thoughts;

 ## Psalm 139:24

-> And see if there is any hurtful way in me,
+> And see if there is any offensive way in me,
-> And lead me in the everlasting way.
+> And lead me in the way everlasting.